codecentric/habitcentric/habit/README.md

 This starts PostgreSQL on port 5432 and a [database administration UI on port 8380](http://localhost:8380/).

-[init.sql](src/test/resources/db/init.sql) is automatically executed to create the database schema and insert some test data.
+SQL scripts in the folder `src/test/resources/db` are executed automatically in alphabetical order to create the database schema and insert some test data.

 ### Start Webservice